|

 - Stars On Parade

-- Step Lively *** - George Murphy will do anything to get his show
+- Step Lively *** - George Murphy will do anything to get his stage show produced.
+Lots of laughs, and Frank Sinatra on hand to croon.

-- Sweet and Lowdown ** - Trombonist makes good in Benny Goodman's band
+- Sweet and Lowdown ** - Trombonist makes good in Benny Goodman's band.

 - Sweethearts of the USA